kemacalls/pywal-for-air-for-steam/README.md

 ## troubleshooting

-at this stage, i've barely tested it, it's probably busted. i am not very good at this so if its busted please tell me how to fix it.
+at this stage, i've barely tested it, it's probably busted. i am not very good at this so if its busted please tell me how to fix it. thanks.
-thank you.

 ## discussion